cfernan3/CSC510-Project/BOT/BOT.md

 ### Mocking Service Component
+* **Mocking Google spreadsheet API:**
-* We are using Google REST API to store the answers we receive from the whatbot.
+We are using Google REST API to store the answers we receive from the whatbot.
 For now we are mocking the storage of this data.
 When generating a report we are using mock data to simulate retrieval of answers from the Google Sheet and publish it to the Slack channel.

 	Below is the snippet of the code used
 ********************************************************************************

   ![nockslackbot](https://media.github.ncsu.edu/user/6391/files/c55ee540-b9c7-11e7-8a65-34b9faf8c6df)